opengovfoundation/free-law-founders-site/who-we-are.md

     </header>
     <section class="content">
       <p>
         In his eight years in the D.C.
 Council, Tommy Wells won support throughout the District for his vision of a livable and walkable city for all.
-He was and remains a passionate advocate for innovative solutions, and D.C.’s leading voice for progressive change.
+He was and remains a passionate advocate for innovative solutions and D.C.’s leading voice for progressive change.
       </p>
       <p>
         Tommy started his Washington career in 1983 as a social worker in the D.C. foster care system.
 In 1991, he took the helm of the D.C.
 Consortium for Child Welfare, where he was a force for creating neighborhood based-family service collaboratives that coordinate the delivery of city and nonprofit resources.
 During his 15 years with the Consortium, Tommy also served as an ANC Commissioner from 1994 to 2000 and a member of the D.C.
 Board of Education, representing Wards 5 and 6, from 2000 to 2006.